MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 -  **-cutoff value** set the FA or FOD amplitude cutoff for terminating tracks (default is 0.1).

--  **-initcutoff value** set the minimum FA or FOD amplitude for initiating tracks (default is the same as the normal cutoff).

 -  **-trials number** set the maximum number of sampling trials at each point (only used for probabilistic tracking).

--  **-unidirectional** track from the seed point in one direction only (default is to track in both directions).

--  **-initdirection dir** specify an initial direction for the tracking (this should be supplied as a vector of 3 comma-separated values.

 -  **-noprecomputed** do NOT pre-compute legendre polynomial values.
 Warning: this will slow down the algorithm by a factor of approximately 4.